lubla/cas-fee-project-two/README.md

 ### Functions
 - User management: Simple, not using external libraries.
+- Doodle: Create doodle, register for doodle, manage doodle.
-- Doodle: Option to create "anonymous" doodles without beeing logged in.
+- Option to create anonymous doodles without being logged in.

 ### Server
 - Based on NodeJS with express.